-Operating income for 2007 was \$68.7 million as compared to a \$74.3 million and \$63.6 million operating income for 2006 and 2005.
-Increased revenues due to higher production rates and oil prices in 2007 were offset by higher exploration costs in Gabon, Angola and the North Sea, and higher depletion expense in Gabon.
-The Company benefited from higher oil prices in 2006 compared to 2005, which more than offset lower production rates.
+Operating income for 2008 was \$106.5 million as compared to a \$68.7 million and \$74.3 million operating income for 2007 and 2006.
+The increase in operating income in 2008 versus 2007 is attributable to the higher average crude sales price of \$92.87 per bbl, an increase of \$21.71 per bbl, which was partially offset by increased operating costs, primarily consisting of fuel related costs and depletion.
+Increased revenues due to higher production rates and oil prices in 2007 versus 2006 were offset by higher exploration costs in Gabon, Angola and the North Sea, and higher depletion expense in Gabon.